Additionally, paste this code immediately after the opening tag:

 We’ve found that three-hour shifts work well for most volunteers, so that’s a good length of time for your coordinated phone bank.

-Generally, people pick up phone calls most often between 5 p.m. and 9 p.m. in their own time zone, making those good choices for phone banking efforts.
+Generally, people pick up phone calls most often between 5 p.m. and 9 p.m. in their time zone, making those good choices for phone banking efforts.
 However, if you also have some phone banking events during the workweek, you’ll be able to catch people who work outside that traditional structure (and who may not be receiving as many phone calls).

 Train volunteers